Coalition of Progressive Electors: COPE and independents (1980s–1990s)

-COPE's first government: 2002
+COPE's first government (2002)

-In 2002, the NPA was divided between a right-wing faction led by Jennifer Clarke and a moderate faction led by then NPA Mayor Philip Owen, creating the possibility of a COPE majority.
+In 2002, the NPA was divided between a right-wing faction led by Jennifer Clarke and a moderate faction led by and NPA mayor Philip Owen, creating the possibility of a COPE majority.

-Former Chief Coroner and RCMP officer Larry Campbell, fictionalized on the CBC show Da Vinci's Inquest whom COPE nominated as its mayoral candidate.
+Former chief coroner and RCMP officer Larry Campbell, fictionalized on the CBC show Da Vinci's Inquest, was nominated by COPE as its mayoral candidate.
 Although Campbell attempted to keep the Greens in the fold, a new provincial leadership had taken control and pulled the party out of its municipal coalitions.

-But Clarke's takeover of the NPA and purge of its centrists was highly unpopular with Vancouver voters, especially her movement's deposition of the incumbent mayor, an ally of Campbell.
-Now led by a centrist for the first time, COPE defeated the NPA in every seat it contested.
+Clarke's takeover of the NPA and her purge of its centrists was highly unpopular with Vancouver voters, especially her movement's deposition of the incumbent mayor, an ally of Campbell.
 In the 2002 municipal election, an unprecedented surge in voter turnout elected the first COPE mayor and board majorities in Vancouver's history.
 Every candidate running under COPE's banner was elected.

-After the election, the party created a new Climate Task Force, implemented ethical purchasing policy, built bike routes, and legalized secondary suites, among other initiatives.
+As the governing party, COPE created a new Climate Task Force, implemented ethical purchasing policy, built bike routes, and legalized secondary suites, among other initiatives.

-Vision Vancouver splits: 2005
+Vision Vancouver splits (2005)

 By late 2004, there were growing signs of disunity between the COPE mayor and some COPE councillors.
 Campbell formed an independent caucus along with three of his COPE colleagues (although they all remained as members of the party).
 The other COPE councillors remained in the original COPE caucus.

 The maverick COPE councillors (dubbed "COPE Lite" or "Diet COPE" by the media) eventually separated and formed a new party, Vision Vancouver, to run in the 2005 municipal election.
 COPE did not run a mayoral candidate to challenge Vision nominee, former COPE councillor Jim Green.

 In the election for Vancouver City Council held in November 2005, only one COPE councillor (David Cadman) was elected.
 The party was reduced to three seats on the city school board and two on the parks board, newcomer Spencer Herbert, and Loretta Woodcock.

-More alliances: 2007–2008
+More alliances (2007–2008)

-In May 2007, a slate was elected to the COPE Executive, called "the group of seven" or "the facebook group" by some media.
+In May 2007, a slate was elected to the COPE executive, called "the group of seven" by some media.
 All seven members of the slate were elected with a mandate to seek an electoral coalition with Vision Vancouver.
-From 2007 to 2008, 50% of COPE's Executive was under the age of 30, unprecedented for a major civic municipal party in Canada.
-From May 2007 to spring 2008, COPE made overtures to Vision Vancouver to enter into a coalition for the 2008 election "to defeat the NPA" with little success.
+From 2007 to 2008, 50% of COPE's executive was under the age of 30, unprecedented for a major civic municipal party in Canada.
+COPE made overtures to Vision Vancouver to enter into a coalition for the 2008 election "to defeat the NPA" with little success.
 It was not until Gregor Robertson was nominated as Vision Vancouver's mayoral candidate that formal negotiations between the two organizations began in early summer of 2008.

-COPE and Vision Vancouver reached a tentative agreement in late summer 2008, which was later ratified by the Vision Vancouver Executive and COPE membership.
+COPE and Vision Vancouver reached a tentative agreement in late summer 2008, which was later ratified by the Vision Vancouver executive and COPE membership.
 COPE agreed not to run a mayoral candidate to avoid splitting the progressive vote.